qrkourier/qrkourier.github.io/content/articles/gardening/monthly-plan.md

     - Continue adding compost to the plot to improve soil structure and fertility.
     - Turn the soil gently if needed to incorporate organic material.

+- **Harvesting Early Crops:**
+    - Begin harvesting fast-growing crops like radishes and lettuce.

 ## December 2024

 - **Resting the Soil:**
     - Allow the soil to rest and continue to break down organic matter.
     - Plan any irrigation systems needed for the garden.

+- **Continued Harvest:**
+    - Continue harvesting leafy greens and root vegetables as they mature.
 ## January 2025

 - **Tilling and Aerating:**